emily0906/emily0906.github.io/README.md

 # Hosting Resume On GitHub Page
-Have you ever tired of uploading your resume PDF file for each and every job application ?
+Ever tired of uploading your resume PDF file for each and every job application ?

 This README will help you solve your problem by giving you a full instruction how to create your own resume-website on GitHub Pages using GitHub Desktop, for free, without having to code.
 Moreover, while showing you simple steps of hosting a resume on GitHub, we will discuss about some fundamental concepts to create a great documentation base on Etter's popular book *Modern Technical Writing*.
 In summary, you will learn
-1. Create a beautiful resume-website
+1. How to create a beautiful resume-website
-2. Learn about fundemental methods for a good documentation
+2. About fundemental methods for a good documentation

 ## Audience
-This README is intended for Computer Science student, who have no or some experience in Markdown and GitHub.
+This README is intended for Computer Science students, who have no or some experience in Markdown and GitHub.

 ## Quick Links:
 * [Basic](#Basic)